solidusio-contrib/solidus_klarna_payments/README.md

 ### JavaScript library

-The JavaScript library is used to initialize a session with Klarna, authorize the requested amount and handing the obtained _authorization token_ to Solidus.
-This token is later used when authorizing the payment in Solidus.
+The JavaScript library is used to initialize a session with Klarna, authorize the requested amount and handing the obtained _authorization token_ to Spree.
+This token is later used when authorizing the payment in Spree.

 If the checkout (template) was modified, it can be necessary to adapt the integration as well.
 The `KlarnaGateway` library was extracted to make that easier.
 It is initialized as follows: